 - ArcelorMittal's best in class product for corrosion resistance is Magnelis® metallic coated steel.
 It is THE solution to corrosion in the harshest environment, even for deformed parts.
-The specific composition of Magnelis® (3% Mg and 3.5% Al) is the key element which ensures a stable and durable layer across the entire surface and self-healing characteristics for edges, scratches and perforations.
+The specific composition of Magnelis® (3% Mg and 3.5% Al) is the key element which ensures a stable and durable layer across the entire surface and self-healing characteristics for edges, scratches, and perforations.

-- Sheet piles can be delivered with a specific coating, adapted to marine environment and soil conditions.
+- Sheet piles can be delivered with a specific coating adapted to marine environment and soil conditions.

-When it comes to steel, the result may produce the visible corrosion product known as rust, which may cause deterioration of the external appearance, and finally, lead to the loss of performance capacity of steel members as well as damage other components.
+When it comes to steel, the result may be the visible corrosion product known as rust, which may cause deterioration of the external appearance, and finally, lead to the loss of performance capacity of steel members as well as damage other components.

-Magnelis® after 34 Weeks of Exposure
+Magnelis® after 34 weeks of exposure

 Table below: Classification of ambient conditions (ISO EN 12994-2)

-Magnelis® in Agriculture Applications
+Magnelis® in agriculture applications